 Bailey proved that he could act when I saw him in 2005 at the Edinburgh Fringe starring with Alan Davies in the play The Odd Couple.
 Bailey played the shabby, dishevelled Oscar Madison who is forced to live with his best friend Felix Ungar (played by Davies), who is fussy to the point of lunacy.
 I was fascinated to see if this would work because I played Oscar on stage in an amateur dramatic production.
 The play written by classic American comedy playwright Neil Simon was one of the most enjoyable things I have been involved with and this production was no exception.
 The casting was inspired, very funny and earning Bailey critical approval.
 It was a great show and Bailey has since become a household comic name by making many television appearances and continuing playing live to great acclaim.

-In 2013, my father passed away and after the funeral in Carlisle, I returned to London.
+My father was a union man and in 2013, he passed away.
+After the funeral in Carlisle, I returned to London.
 I was not in the mood to see a comedy show but a friend of mine persuaded me to go and see Bill Bailey’s show Qualmpeddler at the Leicester Square Theatre in London.
 My father was a Union man and he died in same week that the UK Prime Minister Margaret Thatcher died.
 I reluctantly went to the show and sat in the front row of the audience with my friend feeling low.
 Bailey appeared on stage and said ‘What about Mrs Thatcher dying the other week?
 I’m more of an Iron Maiden fan myself.
 Mind you, they both made us run to the hills!’
 I burst out laughing and could not stop and Bill Bailey gave me a thumbs-up acknowledging the laugh to his joke.
 Dad would have loved that.

 I saw Bailey’s tour Larks in Transit for its Christmas residence at the Wyndhams Theatre in London in December 2018.
 Bailey is an extremely versatile comedian whose adventures and mishaps provoke thought through laughter.
 Any subject can be tackled at one of his live shows: one moment he was telling an extremely intelligent story about where the name of the particular day of his show comes from, the next he is playing a unique musical instrument from a variety on stage.
 The one man musical comedy genius made entertaining his packed audience look extremely easy.
 This was a consistently amusing show full of belly laughs from a consummate professional.